msharshi/BoardgameListingWebApp/README.md

 4. apt install maven -y
 5. git clone https://github.com/Krishpluto/BoardgameListingWebApp.git
 6. cd BoardgameListingWebApp/
-7. # mvn clean
-   Removes the tagret folder inside the project if any
+7. mvn clean (Removes the tagret folder inside the project if any )
-# mvn validate
-This will validate the files and folders in side the project
+8. mvn validate  (This will validate the files and folders in side the project)
-# mvn compile
-This will compile the project
+9. mvn compile   (This will compile the project )
-# mvn test
-This will run the test cases
+10. mvn test     (This will run the test cases )
-8.# mvn pacakge
-This will create a jar or war file inside the target folder 9.Now, go inside the “target” folder and execute the jar file “database_service_project-0.0.1.jar”.
+11. mvn package  (This will create a jar or war file inside the target folder)
+12. Now, go inside the “target” folder and execute the jar file “database_service_project-0.0.1.jar”.
 #cd target/
 #java -jar database_service_project-0.0.1.jar